Skip to main content

 • General condition of the home/quality of construction

-Many of the above factors can make the installation or replacement more labor-intensive for air conditioner contractors.
+Many of the above factors can make the installation or replacement more labor-intensive for heat pump contractors.
 For example, if the existing ductwork is undersized or in poor repair, your contractor may need to spend extra time sealing or replacing ductwork before completing the installation.
-And, even a properly sized and installed air conditioner might struggle on hotter days if the home is poorly insulated and sealed.
+And, even a properly sized and installed heat pump might struggle on hotter days if the home is poorly insulated and sealed.

 Additionally, previous energy-saving modifications to the home, such as upgraded insulation, energy-efficient windows and even ENERGY STAR® qualified roofing may also reduce the peak heating and cooling capacity requirements of the system that is required, potentially reducing cost.